lumonald/existing-wordpress-development-docker/README.md

 # Development template - Docker/WordPress

-This repository contains a set of starter files for developing a WordPress website locally with Docker.
+Creates a development environment for an existing WordPress site using Docker.

 The `docker/docker-compose.yml` file is designed to run an existing production WordPress instance locally.
 It creates 2 containers -

 * `wordpress` - for the website files.
 * `db` - for the associated MySQL database.